carbocation/interpose/README.md

 ## Adaptors

 Some frameworks that are not strictly `http.Handler` compliant use middleware that can be readily converted into Interpose-compliant middleware.
+So far, adaptors for Martini and Negroni have been created.

 For example, to use github.com/codegangsta/negroni middleware in Interpose, you can use `adaptors.FromNegroni`:

 ```go
 	middle := interpose.New()